rishabhpancholi/Anime-recommendation-system-using-python/README.md

 Content Based Anime Recommendation Streamlit App

 i.)
-It uses the 'Anime Recommendations Database' from Kaggle(link-'https://www.kaggle.com/datasets/CooperUnion/anime-recommendations-database?select=anime.csv') to analyze and display the top 50 Popular animes based on the rating and number of votes received by the animes. streamlit library is used to build the web app.
+It uses the 'Anime Recommendations Database' from Kaggle(link-'https://www.kaggle.com/datasets/CooperUnion/anime-recommendations-database?select=anime.csv') to analyze and display the top 50 Popular animes based on the rating and number of votes received by the animes.
+Streamlit library is used to build the web app.

 ## This is the 'Popular Animes' page of the app-